 International Security in the 20th Century

-At the completion of this subject students will be able to:
+On successful competion of this subject , you will be able to:

 - Demonstrate knowledge of the origins, course, and consequences of major twentieth century wars and conflicts